 #MiFamMed Member of the Month

-Through our featured #MiFamMed Member of the Month, MAFP will share the experiences of members via a question-and-answer format to highlight their qualities and career pathways, and showcase the variety of practice settings open to family physicians.
+Through our featured #MiFamMed Member of the Month, MAFP shares the experiences of members via a question-and-answer format to highlight their qualities and career pathways and showcase the variety of practice settings open to family physicians.

 Selected members will be contacted by MAFP Director of Communications & Member Services, Dana Lawrence, for follow up and to request photos.
 Questions?
 Contact Dana at [email protected].